ankit0305/telegram-bot/README.md

 It's not the best out there but a very basic telegram bot which some basic tasks like giving time and date.

-Respond to a basic hi.
+Responds to a basic hi and much more!

-Current problem is with spaces.
+Current problem is with spaces and the cricket module.
 Will fix that in next commit